 Staff Award: Bryana White, coordinator of multicultural counseling

 White has a personal and professional commitment to diversity.
 In her role in the Office of Student Counseling Services, she engages in clinical work with students; develops and implements psycho-educational and cultural competence trainings and other outreach programs for students, faculty, and staff; and serves as a multicultural consultant and trainer for her colleagues and doctoral interns in the department.
-White also serves as a liaison to other offices on campus that serve students from minority groups — such as Unity House, the Office of the Dean of Multicultural Affairs, the LGBTQ Resource Center and the Dean of Religious and Spiritual Life — to ensure better access to the Student Counseling Services.
+White also serves as a liaison to other offices on campus that serve students from minority groups — such as Unity House, the Office of the Dean of Multicultural Affairs, the LGBTQ Resource Center and the Dean of Religious and Spiritual Programs — to ensure better access to the Student Counseling Services.
 In addition, she works throughout the campus to increase awareness of multiculturalism and diversity while supporting the students in the college community.
 She supports Posse students and the S.H.E.
 (Share, Hear and Empower) Program and serves on the steering committee for the Center for the Comparative Study of Race and Ethnicity as well as the campus Diversity Committee.